ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   systems' conformance statements.

-If your community foresees additional organisation properties, and as long as you are not copying the properties from another organisation, you will also see a **Show properties** checkbox.
-Checking this you can manage the organisation's properties.
+If your community foresees additional organisation properties, and as long as you are not copying the properties from another organisation, you will also see an **Additional properties** section.
+Clicking this will expand it to allow you to manage the organisation's properties.

 .. figure:: ../screenshots/admin_community_organisations_create_properties.PNG
   :align: center